-A fermentation technique used in France, in which a macération carbonique (carbonic acid maceration) is started with part of the grapes (usually about half).
-Then a normal alcoholic fermentation is started by adding conventionally destemmed, macerated grapes.
-The resulting fermentation carbon dioxide then displaces the oxygen upwards.
-In the past, this is probably how most red wines were made.
-The whole grapes - without destemming - are put into a fermentation tank in several tranches.
-The weight of the grape must then causes spontaneous fermentation in the intact berries, and the carbon dioxide that escapes produces the effect that is usual with macération carbonique.
+A fermentation technique used in France in which a carbonic maceration (carbonic acid mash) is started with part of the grapes (usually about half).
+A normal alcoholic fermentation is then started by adding conventionally destemmed, mashed grapes.
+The resulting fermentation carbonic acid then displaces the oxygen to the top.
+In this process, the whole grapes - without destemming - are placed in several tranches in a fermentation container.
+In the grape must that escapes through the weight, spontaneous fermentation then begins in the intact berries and the escaping carbon dioxide produces the effect that is usual at carbonic maceration.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick